Ayman El-Mohandes: Awards and honors

-In 2024 El-Mohandes was recognized as a "highly cited researcher" by Clarivate, indicating that his publications rank in the top 1% by citations for their field(s) and publication year in the Web of Science™ over the past decade.
+El-Mohandes was featured in New York City & State's "2026 50 over 50," recognized for his global public health research and for the rapid success of CUNY SPH under his leadership.
+In 2024 he was recognized as a "highly cited researcher" by Clarivate, indicating that his publications rank in the top 1% by citations for their field(s) and publication year in the Web of Science™ over the past decade.
 El-Mohandes was the recipient of the Milken Institute School of Public Health 950 Award in 2022.
 He was the recipient of the APHA Executive Director Citation in 2017 for “extraordinary leadership and innovation in strengthening the Association’s membership and development efforts."